lulf/dings-api/README.md

-# teig-api
+# dings-api

-The teig-api component provides a GraphQL API for working with Teig Devices.
+The dings-api component provides a GraphQL API for working with Dingses.